 Competition category: With medical certificate or license to be given at the withdrawal of the bib if not provided at registration.
-A classification will be announced with podium award.
+A ranking will be published with a podium award.

-– that you are fully aware of the length and specific nature of the event and are fully trained for it
+– be fully aware of the length and specificity of the event and be fully trained for it.

-This race is open to anybody, male or female, born in or before 2013 (4 categories), licensed or not.
+This race is open to anyone, male or female, born in 2015 or before (4 categories), licensed or not.

-INFORMATION: the age limit for the 6D BOB is 8 (born before 2013)
+INFORMATION: the age limit for the 6D BOB is 8 (born in or before 2015)

-In the 6D BOB, only those runners who reach the finish at the top will be classified for the ”competition” format.
+For the 6D BOB, only those runners who reach the finish line will be classified for the ”competition” format.

 Medical certificate or license